unik-w/Lingvist-dataset/README.md

 # Lingvist-dataset
 Create Lingvist dataset from EPUB book files.
 So that you can practice the words to be able to read the book in a different language.

-Run separate_epub_words.py.
+Run separate.ipynb.
 Change the book name from HP1.epub